The Second City

 The Second City is an improvisational comedy enterprise.
 It is the oldest improvisational theater troupe to be continuously based in Chicago, with training programs and live theaters in Toronto and New York.
 Since its debut in 1959, it has become one of the most influential and renowned in the English-speaking world.
 In February 2021, ZMC, a private equity investment firm based in Manhattan, purchased the Second City.

 The Second City has produced television programs in both Canada and the United States, including SCTV, Second City Presents, and Next Comedy Legend.
-It has been a starting point for many comedians, award-winning actors, directors, and others in show business, including Joan Rivers, Del Close, Alan Alda, Alan Arkin, Harold Ramis, Bill Murray, Gilda Radner, John Candy, John Belushi, Dan Aykroyd, Eugene Levy, Catherine O'Hara, Dave Thomas, Chris Farley, Bob Odenkirk, Tim Meadows, Colin Mochrie, Ryan Stiles, Mike Myers, Nia Vardalos, Steve Carell, Bonnie Hunt, Jackie Hoffman, Jordan Peele, Tara Strong, Tina Fey, Amy Poehler, Keegan-Michael Key, Stephen Colbert, Steven Yeun, Cecily Strong, Lauren Ash, Ron Pederson, Ann Pornel, Sam Richardson, Amber Ruffin, Jason Sudeikis, Tim Robinson, and Aidy Bryant.
+It has been a starting point for many comedians, award-winning actors, directors, and others in show business, including Joan Rivers, Alan Alda, Harold Ramis, Bill Murray, John Candy, John Belushi, Dan Aykroyd, Eugene Levy, Catherine O'Hara, Chris Farley, Mike Myers, Steve Carell, Tina Fey, Amy Poehler, Stephen Colbert and Jason Sudeikis.